bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants.md

 That's the first question.
 The second is, are there any new user flows that are enabled by this?
 Of course the first question was how does it change the existing user flows, for example in Phoenix we have deposited on-chain, so there is that kind of a user flow where you have to deposit funds first.
-But then the way that Muun Wallet does it - is it does these submarine swaps and kind of avoids it all together.
+But then the way that Muun Wallet does it - is that it does these submarine swaps and kind of avoids it all together.
 So it seems like around the channel stuff, there are a bunch of user flows, how would you say CTV impacts those, or improves those?

 Owen Kemeys: 00:25:32